-What are Needs?
+What are the Needs?
 Needs are basic emotional requirements.
 The list is infinite and can include needing food and shelter, to needing a sense of ease and quiet throughout the day.
 A need could be a basic, such as food, money, a roof over your head, stability, or sleep.
 It’s easy to recognize, for instance, that a toddler will become cranky if he or she is hungry, sleepy, or the environment is unstable.
 These needs do not go away as we grow.
-In fact, they multiply.
-Humans have a need for:
+They multiply.
+Humans need

-The list is seemingly infinite, because we are all different and needs include not just the things we require to survive, but also our wants and desires to create a meaningful and peaceful life.
-When needs aren’t being met, there is a tendency to react in an unhealthy or destructive manner instead of responding in a healthy way.
-This is especially true if you are in need of food or sleep as these needs not only can trigger a survival response but also impact our production of what our brains need to feel good.
+The list is seemingly infinite because we are all different and our needs include not just the things we require to survive, but also our wants and desires to create a meaningful and peaceful life.
+When needs aren’t being met, there is a tendency to react in an unhealthy or destructive manner instead of responding healthily.
+This is especially true if you need food or sleep as these needs not only can trigger a survival response but also impact our production of what our brains need to feel good.